What does the STOP Act e-prescribing provision mandate, with respect to controlled substances prescriptions?

 What can prescribers who currently lack e-prescribing capability do to comply with the STOP Act e-prescribing requirement?

 The Board cannot provide specific advice or recommendations to its licensees.
 Prescribers who do not currently have e-prescribing capability are strongly encouraged to identify an e-prescribing solution that complies with the law.
 Commercial products, such as an e-prescribing app for your smartphone or standalone e-prescribing software, may be an option (provided the product selected meets applicable privacy and security standards).
-Again, NCMB cannot recommend specific vendors or products, but the Board is aware that free and low-cost e-prescribing tools are available.
+Again, NCMB cannot recommend specific vendors or products.

 Professional and specialty organizations (NC Medical Society, Old North State Medical Society, NC Academy of Family Physicians, NC Academy of Physician Assistants, NC Osteopathic Medical Association, etc.) may be able to offer additional information or guidance.